 - If the coolant is leaking, stop the engine immediately.
-Call a Toyota dealer for assistance. - 5.
-If there are no obvious leaks, check the coolant reservoir.
+Call a Toyota dealer for assistance. - If there are no obvious leaks, check the coolant reservoir.
+If it is dry, add coolant to the reservoir while the engine is running.
+Fill it about half full.